3-mercaptopyruvate sulfurtransferase: Function and mechanism

-The persulfide group is labile, and can transfer S to other groups, such as cyanide.
+The hydropersulfide group is labile, and can transfer S to other groups, such as cyanide.
 It is also susceptible to reduction to release hydrogen sulfide.
+Thiols and protein Cys residues can intercept the hydropersulfide intermediate, resulting in the formation of low-molecular weight hydropersulfides (such as glutathione persulfide) as well as persulfidated proteins.

 H_{2}S is produced from l-cysteine by cystathionine-γ-lyase (CSE) and MPST. l-cysteine-dependent production of H_{2}S by MPST is a two-step reaction.
 In the first step, cysteine transaminase converts l-cysteine along with α-ketoglutarate into 3-mercaptopyruvate (3-MP).
 Subsequently, MPST converts 3-MP into H_{2}S. MPST catalyzes the transfer of a sulfur atom from mercaptopyruvate to sulfur acceptors like cyanides or thiol compounds.
 Thus it is also considered to participate in cysteine degradation.
 MPST generates H_{2}S in coronary artery, mediating its effects through direct modulation of NO, namely vasodilation.
 This has important implications for H_{2}S-based therapy in healthy and diseased coronary arteries.

 Biological significance

 MPST is expressed in a number of tissues, including kidney, liver, lung, heart, muscle, spleen, and brain.

 3-Mercaptopyruvate (3-MP), along with α-ketoglutarate, is derived from cysteine by the action of an aminotransferase.
 Thus MPST may participate in cysteine degradation.